mwovi/Javascript-Fibonacci-Checker-/README.md

 # Javascript-Fibonacci-Checker-
-javascript function that cecks whether an input is in the fibonacci sequence or not.
+javascript function that checks whether an input is in the fibonacci sequence or not.